broadinstitute/catch/README.md

 ```

 from inside the `catch` project directory.
+Depending on your setup, providing `-e` to `pip` during [installation](#downloading-and-installing) may be necessary for CATCH to access this data.
-Note that having this data might be helpful, but is not necessary for using CATCH.
+Also, note that having this data might be helpful, but is not necessary for using CATCH.

 ### Testing